asn-d6/soundcalc/README.md

 Crucially, `θ` is not an input to the prover or verifier code—it is only used in the *soundness analysis*.
 All three regimes therefore apply to the *same zkEVM instance* without any change.

-The **ethSTARK regime** is different in a sense that no specific `θ` is used, but instead a conjecture on the concrete error bound is made.
+The **Toy Problem Regime (TPR)** is different in a sense that no specific `θ` is used, but instead a conjecture on the concrete error bound is made.

 ## Project Layout

 - `soundcalc/main.py`: Entry point
 - `soundcalc/zkevms/`: One file per supported zkEVM
-- `soundcalc/regimes/`: One file per regime (unique decoding, johnson bound, ethSTARK, ...)
+- `soundcalc/regimes/`: One file per regime (unique decoding, johnson bound, toy problem, ...)
 - `soundcalc/common/`: Common utilities used by the entire codebase
 - `soundcalc/report.py`: Markdown report generator
 - `TODO`: A file with TODO tasks!